icopy-site/awesome/docs/awesome/awesome-browser-extensions-for-github.md

 When viewing a repository on github.com that has a package.json file, this extension will introspect the dependencies in package.json and display links and description for each dependency, just below the repo's README.

 Installs: 2133 | Stars: 563 | Last update: 31 Jan 2021

+Extends GitHub pages with math, diagrams, embedded YouTube videos etc.

+Installs: n/a | Stars: n/a | Last update: n/a